-Technology also has the capacity to be where you’re not, streamlining tasks that would otherwise consume your time.
-Technology solutions can simplify tasks that would otherwise fall on you or your busy team—and avoid hidden inefficiencies that cost you money.
+Technology also has the ability to be where you’re not, streamlining tasks that would otherwise consume your time.
+Expense management solutions can simplify tasks that would otherwise fall on you or your busy team—and avoid hidden inefficiencies that can cost you money.

 Getting materials into field workers’ hands is another place where inefficiencies can be lurking.
 Slow, painful reimbursements can discourage efficient purchasing of materials.
 If your field workers don’t know when they’ll get repaid, they have an incentive to lay out as little of their own cash as possible—increasing the odds of site downtime and wasted trips to the hardware store.

 Plus, someone has to process field workers’ reimbursement claims—and that someone is probably you.

 At PEX, we help construction business owners free up time unnecessarily spent on manual employee expense processes.
 Our expense management platform lets you get funds into employees’ and subcontractors’ hands with greater flexibility.
 The PEX Admin site allows you to add or remove funds from cards in real time, set spending categories and limits and much more, helping you maintain control.

 To learn more about us, schedule time with a rep today.